yabebalFantaye/git-eth-contribute/README.md

 - [FAQ](#faq)

 # Getting Started
-Memory Apiyo

-[This repo](https://github.com/10acad/git-get-started.git) is to help newbies get started with Open Source.
+[This repo](https://github.com/10acad/git-eth-contribute.git) is to help newbies get started with Open Source.
 The objective of this tutorial is to make your first Pull Request and add your name to the [contributors](contributors/) folder.

 ## Setting up softwares